Aslan-Taleb/Exploring-CyberSec-Cryptology/README.md

 ## Tools and Technologies 🐱‍💻
 Throughout my journey in exploring hacking and cryptography, I will be utilizing the following tools and technologies:

-## Hacking Platforms
-TryHackMe
+- TryHackMe
-CryptoHack
+- CryptoHack
-## Python Scripting and Automation
-Python 3
+- Python 3
-## Cryptography
-Cryptographic Algorithms
+- Cryptographic Algorithms
-Encryption and Decryption Techniques
+- Encryption and Decryption Techniques
-## Network Analysis
-Wireshark
+- Wireshark
-## Cryptanalysis Tools
-Cryptool
+- Cryptool
-## Version Control
-Git
+- Git
-GitHub
+- GitHub

 ---